Things! Things everywhere!

 - Renting: Instead of buying a new, incredible multi-tool from the DIY store that you only have to use once, you could consider renting one instead.
 Many DIY stores offer this service, but it does not have to be limited to DIY stores – it could also be a fancy tuxedo for a wedding (you don’t need to buy a new one, it will fit you perfectly, and you will not waste space on it afterwards)

-- Borrowing: Do you need a thing that your neighbor or local craftsman might have?
+- Borrowing: Do you need a thing for a short while that your neighbor or local craftsman might have?
 Try asking them instead – it might be free.

 - Free things: You can get free things in many places.
 Consider looking through people’s bulky waste or follow Facebook groups where people give things away for free.
 I know that there are quite a lot of these in my area.
 Just remember to also give things away when you do not need them.